PUT-PTM/STM32F4_RF/README.md

 * Build/Debug: Load the project in Visual Studio 2012(or newest version), click Debug(or F5)
 * Test: Application allows you to test radio connection depending on parameters you choose.
 Automatically detects connected com devices.
 Tip: don't write your own text, when values from list are available.

+STM32F4_RF_STM
+* Build: Load the project in CooCox IDE.
+Click Build.
+* Program: Download program on STM device.
+* Test: Connect two radio adapters or COM device(connected to STM) that imitates connection.
+You need to Build/Debug STM32F4_RF_MOBOT and choose appropriate COM, after that you can write commands in console(specified in MOBOTmanual.txt).
+These programs require actual changes in code to work together, so basic knowledge of UART for STM and your radio adapter is required.
+Mostly recommended usage of MOBOT radio devices.

+STM32F4_RF_STM_PING
+* Build: Load the project in CooCox IDE.
+Click Build.
+* Program: Download program on STM device.
+* Test: Working together with Radio Plane.
+You can also check what data is sent with usage of STM32F4_RF_PROG(basic parameters: transfer speed 50000 bps, channel 0, 8bit).

 Debugging
 ---------
 CooCox is the in-circuit debugger via the ST-LINK works out of the box.
 Click the little bug icon, wait a few seconds, and you've breakpoints in a live embedded device.